-- The performance of the executive during the previous year; - The market competitiveness of the executive's base salary, total cash compensation and total compensation; - The Company's salary increase budget; - The current scope and responsibilities of the position; - Internal comparisons; and - The experience and potential of each executive.
+- The performance of the executive during the previous year; - The market competitiveness of the executive's base salary, total cash compensation and total compensation; - The Company's salary increase budget; - The current scope and responsibilities of the position; - Internal comparisons; - The experience and potential of each executive; and - The impact on our business of an executive's departure.

-The base salary increases for 2019 were 4.3 percent for the CEO and an average of 3.2 percent for the other named executive officers.
+The base salary increases for 2020 were 2.7 percent for the CEO and an average of 5.6 percent for the other named executive officers.
+The 2020 base salary increases for the other NEOs was higher than normal due to a 12.6 percent increase for Ms. Barton that reflected both her strong performance and a market equity adjustment.